-The Report Descriptions may also be accessed at any time via the KIDS project website at www.ksde.org/kids under the Report Descriptions" links.
+The Report Descriptions may also be accessed at any time via the KIDS project website at https://kidsweb.ksde.org/under-the-Report Descriptions" links.
 It also features a keyword search.

 D. Search Core Data

 On the Collection System Home page, click the "Search Core Data" button to start the process of searching for student in the Assignment system.
 You may receive the following messages: